geoffdavis92/git-high-level-cli/README.md

 source "${GITHIGHLEVELCLI}/main.sh"
 ```
 Once you restart your Terminal/Bash shell or open up a new window/tab, you'll be able to use the new commands!

----
-#### Note: Read before continuing
-Once you include the preceeding export/source lines in your `~/.bash*` file(s), some commands with the same name may override or be overridden by the GHL file, depending on the hierarchy of that file.

-If you notice you overrode a command, simply comment out/remove the export/source lines, or rename one of the instances of the conflicted command to something else.
----

 ## Commands